T1000-Swift-Hail/week-04_HW_PROGRAMMATIC_VIEWS/README.md

 - Inside our ViewController , add the following function :
  @objc func controlValueChange(_ segControl : UISegmentedControl) {
-        changeViewLabel.text = "Your bet animal is a \(choices[segControl.selectedSegmentIndex])  !
+        changeViewLabel.text = "Your pet animal is a \(choices[segControl.selectedSegmentIndex])  !
 A good choice !"
     }